This article was last updated on November 2017

 We’ve mentioned that there are consequences for refusing to purchase healthcare.
 Some people object to this tenet of the law because they feel that such consequences are an imposition against personal freedoms.
 However, Obamacare only works if everyone contributes.
 Thus, the individual mandate and employer mandate work to protect uninsured Americans.
 You must obtain what the government calls “minimum essential coverage.”
 If not, you will be charged a fee for every month that you lack this essential coverage.

 The ACA requires every person to be insured for the entire year.
-For next year, if you wanted your coverage to begin on January 1, 2017, then you must have completed your enrollment by December 15, 2016.
-The next open enrollment period runs for three months: November 1, 2016, through January 31, 2017.
+For next year, if you wanted your coverage to begin on January 1, 2018, then you must complete your enrollment by December 15, 2017.
+New for this year, enrollment lasts just 45 days for nearly everyone.
+In nine states — those with state-based exchanges — enrollment has been extended to varying degrees.

 Options for Purchasing ACA-Complaint Insurance